sergio-a-ferreira/shaman/README.md

 ## License ##

-This project is licensed under the Unlicense - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT Lincense - see the [LICENSE](LICENSE) file for details